-The Rehabilitation Society of Southwestern Alberta is a non-profit, charitable organization founded in 1953 as “The Rehabilitation Society of Alberta for the Handicapped, Lethbridge Branch.”
+The Ability Resource Association is a non-profit, charitable organization founded in 1953 as “The Rehabilitation Society of Alberta for the Handicapped, Lethbridge Branch.”
 Its primary emphasis was to increase public awareness of the needs of people with disabilities, and provide a way in which disabled citizens could share their common concerns, and jointly relate their needs to appropriate government agencies and organizations.

 In 1965 the name was changed to “The Rehabilitation Society of Lethbridge” and became incorporated under the Societies Act.
 The objective of the Society remained to cooperate with other associations to establish services for persons with disabilities.
 The Rehabilitation Society also recognized the need for a vocational setting to develop work habits and skills.
 In 1974, the Society changed its name to “The Rehabilitation Society of Southwestern Alberta.”

 The Society continues to operate at 1610 29th Street North in a building constructed in 1981 to provide a vocational setting.
 This building now provides many different environments in which people are supported in a variety of ways.
-It also continues to be the main bottle depot site and, woodworking site.
-It also has a small customized buttons and magnets operation.
+It also continues to be the main bottle depot site and has a small customized buttons and magnets operation.

 Since that time, services have evolved.
 Where once it supported large groups of people doing mostly facility-based vocational activities, the Society now provides highly individualized community-based opportunities.